MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/other/home-use-program-notification.md

 When the user selects **Learn more and sign up**, they'll be taken to the [Workplace Discount Program webpage](https://www.microsoft.com/workplace-discount-program) where they can learn more about the program and sign up for it if they would like.
 Their subscription will be separate from any organizational subscription enabled by you.

-End users will be able to opt out of all Workplace Discount Program messaging on their device by clicking on the **Don’t tell me about this again** button on any notification.
+End users will be able to opt out of all Workplace Discount Program messaging on their device by selecting the **Don’t tell me about this again** button on any notification.
 This opt-out is device-specific.

 ## How to turn off notifications about the Workplace Discount Program